Thermax1/C-Projects/README.md

 # Learning C

-- Uploading assignments from my OS class.
-Simple C basics and going on from there
+- Repository for small C Programs created in my OS Class
+- Will also be posting what I learned from reading "The C Programming Language" from the infamous (famous?)
+K&R